hmrc/mdtp-dog-team-apprentice/tasks/audioboom-reader.md

 Possible approach
 ---------------

-This exercise is best accomplished with python and the terminal.
+This exercise is best accomplished with python and the terminal, but could also be tackled with node.js.

 A library to handle network requests is required, and some way to convert the JSON returned by the Audioboom API into a python dictionary is necessary.